Italian studies: The Italianist

 The Italianist first appeared in 1981, and publishes articles on all aspects of Italian art, culture, and life from the Middle Ages to the present.

 Quaderni d'Italianistica

-Quaderni d'Italianistica is the official journal of the CAIS (Canadian Association for Italian Studies), formerly CSIS (Canadian Society for Italian Studies).
+Quaderni d'Italianistica is the official journal of the CAIS, formerly CSIS (Canadian Society for Italian Studies).
 Quaderni d'Italianistica is peer-reviewed and publishes two yearly issues of essays and book reviews in English, French, or Italian on any aspect of Italian language, literature, culture and pedagogy.
 Quaderni also embraces a transnational perspective, addressing questions of race, gender, and diasporic communities.